Behavioral Youth Counselor- Nashville, TN

 - Conducts group and 1 on 1 counseling sessions

 Some TCs spend the night once or twice a week on the campus and have additional responsibility for waking the residents and directing them with their morning routine.
-This schedule also provides counselors with a three day weekend.
 (Please note: Counselors do not live on the campuses and are responsible for securing their own residencies.)
 Each campus differs on their schedule structure and rotations and can be discussed further with a specific hiring manager.

 The supervision and treatment of youth requires prolonged periods of walking and standing and physical agility.
 May be required to run and climb flights of stairs.
 Must be able to participate in physical interventions with youth when necessary.
 Must frequently lift and/or move up to 50 pounds, and occasionally lift and/or move more than 100 pounds.